Everyone you know uses Zoom. That wasn't the plan - KVIA

 Now, “Zoom is not only a business communication company, suddenly it’s becoming an infrastructure company,” Yuan said.

 Since the pandemic, Yuan has had little time to enjoy his family’s multiplying fortune ($19 billion at last count, according to Forbes).
-He refers to this time as the most stressful weeks of his life, which now consists of three things: Zooming, eating and sleeping, and he’s barely been doing much of the last one.
+He refers to April as one of the most stressful times in his life, which consisted of three things: Zooming, eating and sleeping, and he barely did much of the last one.

 “I’ve had several sleepless nights” Yuan said in front of a virtual background with the words “WE CARE” hovering over a heart-shaped earth.